 For Gen Z’ers, consider how you can rebuild your workplace as a younger generation enters the workforce.
 A big part of this, for Gen Z and other generations, is by ending the stigma of mental health in the workplace.
 Nearly three-quarters of workers want their employer to champion mental health External Site and well-being.
 Need a good place to start?
 Here, find five ways your workplace can address mental health.

 Direct your employees to Doctor On Demand®.
 A virtual visit service allows your employees to connect with licensed therapists to cope with depression, relationship issues, workplace stress, trauma and loss, social anxiety or addictions — all from their mobile device.
-Get the Mental Health and Virtual Visits flyer Secure Site on the Wellmark Marketing Toolkit to download and share with your employees.
+Get the Mental Health and Virtual Visits flyer (M-2020299) on the Wellmark Marketing Toolkit Secure Site to download and share with your employees.

 88 percent of Americans External Site over 40 would consider using telehealth or virtual visits for themselves or a loved one - just as likely as younger generations.